 Classification and measurement of financial assets depends on the results of the SPPI and the business model test.
 The Group and the Bank determine the business model at a level that reflects how groups of financial assets are managed together to achieve a particular business objective.
 This assessment includes judgement reflecting all relevant evidence including how the performance of the assets is evaluated and their performance is measured, the risks that affect the performance of the assets and how these are managed and how the managers of the assets are compensated.
 The Group and the Bank monitor financial assets measured at amortised cost or fair value through other comprehensive income that are derecognised prior to their maturity to understand the reason for their disposal and whether the reasons are consistent with the objective of the business for which the asset was held.
-Monitoring is part of the Group's and the Bank's continuous assessment of whether the business model for which the remaining financial assets are held continues to be appropriate and if it is not appropriate whether there has been a change in business model and so a prospective change to the classification of those assets.
+Monitoring is part of the Group's and the Bank's continuous assessment of whether there has been a change in business model and so a prospective change to the classification of those assets.